Raton, New Mexico

 Raton (/rə'toun/ rə-TONE) is a city in and the county seat of Colfax County in northeastern New Mexico, United States.
 The city is located just south of Raton Pass.
-The city is also located about 6.5 miles south of the New Mexico–Colorado border and 85 miles west of Texas.
+The city is also located about 6.5 miles south of the New Mexico–Colorado border and 85 miles west of Oklahoma.
 At the 2020 census, its population was 6,041.